-Department of Sociology and Anthropology at a log
+Department of Sociology and Anthropology

-Rubin Patterson, Chair Dwight Haase, Graduate Director, Adviser
+Patricia Case, Chair Dwight Haase, Graduate Director

-Regular admission to the Master of Arts and Master of Arts and Education degree programs in Sociology requires meeting the admission requirements of the College of Graduate Studies, including presentation of scores on the aptitude sections of the GRE.
+Regular admission to the Master of Arts and Master of Arts and Education degree programs in Sociology requires meeting the admission requirements of the College of Graduate Studies, including presentation of scores on the aptitude sections of the GRE for any applicant with an undergraduate GPA below 2.7.

 The Master of Arts in Sociology requires a minimum of 37 credit hours of study.
-These hours are made up of required courses in theory, methods, and statistics (see B below); elective course work (see C below); and completion of a thesis, an internship or additional course work (see D & E below).
+These hours are made up of required courses in theory, methods, and statistics (see B below); elective course work (see C below); and completion of a thesis, an internship or additional course work (see D below).